 General Dollar Limit.
-Federal law limits the amount of the Pre-Tax Contributions and/or Roth Contributions you may make to the Plan and to all other 403(b) plans and 401(k) plans in which you participate each year.
+Federal law limits the amount of the Pre-Tax Contributions and/or Roth Contributions you may make to the Plan and to all other 457(b) plans in which you participate each year.
 For 2022, the general dollar limit is \$20,500.
 The IRS adjusts this limit periodically for increases in the cost-of-living.
 You can contact the Systems Office Human Resources Department for information on limit increases after 2022.